clvrmktg/xps/content/services/warehousing/index.md

 weight = 3
 draft = false
 title = 'Warehousing'
 summary = "Secure storage solutions in western New Providence with 24/7 monitoring, on-site staff, and scalable capacity.
-Ideal for short- or long-term storage of commercial goods." description = "Flexible, secure warehousing in western New Providence.
-XPS offers monitored storage with loading support, inventory oversight, and seamless integration into your delivery or clearance workflow."
+Ideal for short or long-term storage of commercial goods." description = "Secure, flexible warehousing in western New Providence.
+XPS offers monitored storage with loading support, inventory oversight, and integrated logistics."

+subheading="""
+Secure, flexible warehousing in western New Providence.
+XPS offers monitored storage with loading support, inventory oversight, and integrated logistics.

+Whether you need short-term transit storage or long-term inventory support, our on-site team handles receiving, inspection, and coordination—keeping your goods moving through clearance, storage, and final delivery.
+"""

+cta = "Talk to a warehouse specialist"

 [cover]
 image = ""
 alt = ""

 [hero]
-image = "xps-warehouse.jpg"
+image = "warehousing.jpg"
 alt = "XPS warehouse"

 [[highlights]]
 title = "Secure"
-text = "Monitored 24/7 with restricted access and on-site staff for safe, reliable storage."
+text = "Monitored 24/7 with restricted access and on-site staff to keep your cargo safe and protected." icon = "shield-lock"

 [[highlights]]
 title = "Flexible"
-text = "Short- or long-term options available, with space that scales to your business needs."
+text = "Short or long-term storage options with space that scales to your inventory and operational needs." icon = "arrows-horizontal"

 [[highlights]]
 title = "Connected"
-text = "Integrated with our customs clearance and distribution services for full supply chain visibility."
+text = """Integrated with our [customs brokerage](/services/customs-brokerage)
+and [distribution](/services/distribution) services for a seamless, end-to-end workflow.""" icon = "route"

 [offers]
 content = """